madler/zlib/README.md

 make_vms.com.

 Questions about zlib should be sent to <zlib@gzip.org>, or to Gilles Vollant
 <info@winimage.com> for the Windows DLL version.
-The zlib home page is
+[The zlib home page](http://zlib.net/).
+Before reporting a problem, please check this site to
-http://zlib.net/ .
-Before reporting a problem, please check this site to verify that you have the latest version of zlib; otherwise get the latest version and check whether the problem still exists or not.
+verify that you have the latest version of zlib; otherwise get the latest version and check whether the problem still exists or not.

-PLEASE read the zlib FAQ http://zlib.net/zlib_faq.html before asking for help.
+PLEASE read the zlib [FAQ](http://zlib.net/zlib_faq.html) before asking for help.

-Mark Nelson <markn@ieee.org> wrote an article about zlib for the Jan.
+Mark Nelson (markn@ieee.org) wrote an article about zlib for the Jan.
 1997 issue of Dr. Dobb's Journal; a copy of the article is available at http://marknelson.us/1997/01/01/zlib-engine/ .

 The changes made in version 1.2.12 are documented in the file ChangeLog.